 But of course, there’s more to it.
 Alchemy is notoriously inaccessible and obfuscated, and that’s why so few of us ever really “got it”—those sneaky dude Alchemists didn’t want anyone else to figure it out.

 The secret of true Alchemy isn’t to change lead into gold; it’s to change our own “leaden self” into gold.
-So a Fiction Alchemist’s goal is to turn both their writing AND their writing life, into gold.
+So an Author Alchemist’s goal is to turn both their writing AND their writing life, into gold.

-Fiction Alchemists know nothing is ever perfect, and they don’t look for perfection to the degree of anxiety.
-Fiction Alchemists aim for their own version of perfect: Perfect love for themselves, perfect love for their writing, and perfect love for the time they get to enjoy doing it.
+Author Alchemists know nothing is ever perfect, and they don’t look for perfection to the degree of anxiety.
+Author Alchemists aim for their own version of perfect: Perfect love for themselves, perfect love for their writing, and perfect love for the time they get to enjoy doing it.
 Once they find that, they’re golden.

 Sound like someone you want to be?